-- NEW: The security official was not involved in the embassy attack probe, the U.S. says
+- The security official was not involved in the embassy attack probe, the U.S. says

 - Qassim Aqlan was a foreign service national investigator for the embassy